 Self-Motivation

 Staying motivated is vital to your success.
 Being able to maintain self-motivation to achieve your career goals and hit all your deadlines will prove to be non-negotiable.
-If you have children to care for, then you may want to hire help to care for them for a few hours a day to help you stay focused.
-You may even want to have a separate workspace like an office to keep you focused.
+You may even want to have a separate workspace, like a home office, to stay focused.

 Communication Skills

-Miscommunication can easily translate to wasted time, which ultimately costs the company money and could lead to jeopardizing your job.
+Miscommunication can easily translate to wasted time, which ultimately costs the company money and could lead to your dismissal.
 Although people would assume that remote work would require less communication, quite the opposite is true.
-This is especially apparent for remote customer service representatives, sales representatives, and project managers,
+It is especially important for remote customer service representatives, sales representatives, and project managers to have excellent communication skills.

 What Education Do You Need to Get a Remote Job?

-There are remote jobs that you get without a high school diploma.
-Having some tertiary education, even in the form of a short bootcamp of Massive Open Online Course can help.
-Often, experience trumps education, so comb over your past experiences and leverage them to enhance your appeal.
+Most importantly, comb over your past experiences and leverage them to enhance your appeal.
+Many remote jobs do not require a formal degree, and employers often value skills and experience over academic credentials.
 Think about how the skills you’ve acquired in the past can help you stand out for remote jobs.

 Why College Is Not for Everyone

-College isn’t for everyone and that’s okay.
-Maybe you didn’t have the time or money to study, or life presented you with circumstances that made it difficult to dedicate four years to earn a degree.
-There are other ways you can educate yourself and acquire the skills and knowledge you need to land a remote job.
-Don’t let not having a college degree stand in the way of your success.
+College isn’t for everyone, and that’s okay.
+Maybe you didn’t have the time or money to study, or your circumstances made it difficult to dedicate four years to a college degree program.
+Education for remote jobs can take many forms, so don’t let not having a college degree stand between you and getting the skills and knowledge you need for success.

 Can a Coding Bootcamp Help Me Get a Remote Job?

-A coding bootcamp can definitely help you qualify for remote jobs, particularly in the tech industry.
-Employers value bootcamp graduates because they often acquire hands-on skills throughout their bootcamp program.
-In fact, bootcamps have quickly become one of the primary ways that tech employees become qualified for high-paying tech positions.
+A coding bootcamp can definitely help you qualify for remote jobs in the tech industry.
+Employers value bootcamp graduates because they have often acquired hands-on skills in their bootcamp programs.
+In fact, bootcamps have quickly become one of the primary ways you can qualify for high-paying remote jobs with no degree.

-How to Get a Remote Job With a GED
+How to Get a Remote Job With a High School Diploma

 Assess Your Skills

-The first step to finding a remote job with a GED is to determine what skills and knowledge you already have.
+The first step to finding a remote job with a high school diploma is to determine what skills and knowledge you already have.
 Make a list of all the skills and knowledge you have acquired from your education, work history, and other experiences.
 This will also help you determine the field you should look into.

 Research Jobs

 Most job postings list the required skills needed to secure the position.
-There are also a few online job boards that allow you to input your skills, experience, education, and work history to match you with positions you qualify for.
+There are also a few online job boards that allow you to input your skills, experience, education, and work history to match you with positions you qualify for, including no-degree remote jobs.
+Some of these platforms also let you filter job postings by education level and career level, helping you find opportunities that best fit your background and professional stage.

 Prepare Your Resume

 Also, do not forget to write a cover letter.
-Cover letters are still widely expected with applications for employment.
+Cover letters are still widely expected as part of applications for employment.
 It is the first real impression you can make on an employer, particularly when applying for remote positions, so make sure it is compelling and concise.

 Now that you know what jobs you are qualified for and have adequately prepared your resume and cover letter, it is time to apply for those positions.
 Do not be discouraged when applying for jobs if they ask for a degree.
 There are many employers that accept skills and knowledge in lieu of a degree.